antfu/contribute/README.md

 # Contribution Guide

-> This is a general contribution guide for most of [my projects](https://antfu.me/projects).
+Hi!
+We are really excited that you are interested in contributing.
+This is a general contribution guide for most of [my projects](https://antfu.me/projects).
+Before submitting your contribution, please make sure to take a moment and read through the following guide:

 ## 📦 Prerequirements